lino-framework/welfare/docs/specs/ledger.rst

 A first prototype was developed between May and December 2015 as ticket :ticket:`143` ("Nebenbuchhaltung Sozialhilfeausgaben") and child tickets.
-The code examples contain German texts for practical reasons to facilitate analysis.
+The code examples may contain German texts for practical reasons to facilitate analysis.

+This document is based on and extends the following specifications:

+- :ref:`cosi.tested.ledger`

 .. contents::
    :depth: 1